CoLRev-Environment/colrev/colrev/packages/dblp/README.md

 ## Summary

-The table shows the search sources available in the dblp package.
+The table shows the search sources available in the DBLP package.
 The main source is dblp.org, which provides curated metadata for computer science and information technology.
 The size of the database is over 5,750,000 entries.

 ## search